Skip to Content

 Fort Worth Assault Attorneys

 An assault conviction becomes part of your permanent criminal record.
-If you are convicted of an additional crime in the future, this conviction is factored into how the court determines your sentencing and you may be presented with a harsher sentence.
+If you are convicted of an additional crime in the future, this conviction is factored into how the court determines your sentencing, and you may be presented with a harsher sentence.
+Convictions can impact various aspects of life, including employment opportunities and housing, underlining the importance of a robust defense by knowledgeable assault defense attorneys.

 Texas Law’s Definition of Assault

-Texas law defines assault by three different kinds of actions.
+Texas law defines assault as three different kinds of actions.
 These actions are:

 Class C Misdemeanor Assault